freelawproject/bigcases2/ARCHITECTURE.md

         docker exec -it bc2-django python manage.py bootstrap-dev

-1. Lookup specific data from CourtListener:
+1. Lookup specific data from CourtListener and create a CourtListener docket alert subscription:

-        docker exec -it bc2-django python manage.py lookup 64983976
+        docker exec -it bc2-django python manage.py subscribe 64983976

-    This will use CL API to lookup the Docket `64983976`and output its data in the console.
-This command also accepts the following command line options:
+    This will use CL API to lookup the Docket `64983976`, output its data in the console, add it to your local DB, and create a corresponding CourtListener docket subscription.

-      - `--add`: saves the case in the database
-      - `--subscribe`: creates a CourtListener docket alert subscription

 1. Post something manually in the registered channels: